BhargavKadali39/Speedtest_with_python/README.md

 # Speedtest_with_python
-Speed test using python module
+Speed test using python module "speedtest"